selforganising/foundersandcoders/ii/welcome.md

 ####Meeting with you before we start

-I am inviting you to Collective before we start, primarily because I want to understand your learning objectives, I want to set expectations, and I want to meet you before I assign you to a learning group.
+I am inviting you to Collective before we start, primarily because I want to understand your learning objectives, I want to set expectations, and I want to meet you before I assign you to a group.

 ####The groups